paskalian/WID_LoadLibrary/README.md

                         LdrpPinModule(pLdrEntryLoaded);
                 }
                 // LoadNotificationsSent (0x8) | PackagedBinary (0x1)
-                if (LdrFlags == (LoadNotificationsSent | PackagedBinary) && LdrEntry->ActivePatchImageBase != pLdrEntryLoaded->DllBase)
+                // Because the LdrFlags was sent 0x4 (ImageDll), we can ignore this one too. if (LdrFlags == (LoadNotificationsSent | PackagedBinary) && LdrEntry->ActivePatchImageBase != pLdrEntryLoaded->DllBase)
                 {
                     if (pLdrEntryLoaded->HotPatchState == LdrHotPatchFailedToPatch)